yanglyu520/contactless-sanitiser/README.md

 Make the hand sanitizer bottle bought from supermarket to be contactless and automatic hand sanitizer that triggers when hands approach the bottle.

+## Schema
+The project uses an ultrasonic sensor to detect the approach of user's hands to activate the servo motor.
+This servo will then press the plunger of the handwash bottle thus dispensing the soap.

 ## Bill of Materials:

 1.Servo motor: MG995 High Speed Digital 12kg Metal Gear Servo